brettmc/eloqunit/README.md

 An eloquent-based database testing library for phpunit, inspired by dbunit.

+This works well with Slim Framework (and possibly others) which allows you to create an application, then dispatch multiple requests to it.
+By using database transactions for each test, you do not need to "tear down" data from prior tests, nor deal with artifacts left over from failed tests.

 ## Features

 * runs test cases inside a database transaction